Deep Linking Basics: Deep Links are Just Links

 Here is where things all come together: Remember the thing we talked about before, “schemes”?

 An app can have its own special way of opening via a customized, registered scheme.
-This is called the app’s “URI Scheme”. you could think of a “URI Scheme” like PO Boxes.
+This is called the app’s “URI Scheme”.
+You can think of a “URI Scheme” like PO Boxes.
 You can send mail to PO Boxes, but some differences & restrictions apply.
 They don’t behave the same as regular mailing addresses.
 Each app has its own URI scheme that is registered to the app with the app stores and which is specially designed just to open that app.

 |deep link?||Link Examples||Description|